Where's the beef? EU at odds over farm trade offer to Mercosur

 “I‘m very much in favour of a trade deal with Mercosur, but I would like to see standards protected and our beef farmers protected as well,” Irish Prime Minister Leo Varadkar told reporters at a summit of EU leaders in Estonia on Friday.

-Gaining access to public contracts in the Mercosur bloc, a market worth some 150 billion euros (132.38 billion pounds) in Brazil alone, is seen as an unmissable prize by others.
+Gaining access to public contracts in the Mercosur bloc, a market worth some 150 billion euros ($177 billion) in Brazil alone, is seen as an unmissable prize by others.

 Germany, Italy, Spain and five other countries wrote to the European Commission urging it to make a good offer to Mercosur, according to a letter seen by Reuters.